dariustehrani/advanced-analytics-apps-on-azure-appservice/README.md

 Visit the repository view in Azure DevOps to check if your code has arrived there.

 # Azure Container Registry (azurecr.io)
 Typically we would not want to build and persist Docker images locally but have Azure DevOps manage this for us.
 Let's create a Container Registry.
-You can do this in the portal or using the following Azure CLI commands:
+You can do this in the portal or using the following Azure CLI commands (in PowerShell):
 ````az account show````
 If you are not logged in, run:
 ````az login````